The B2B Marketing Strategy Guide

 - Longer B2B sales cycles demand different marketing channels.
 That makes online shopping, impulse buys, or point of sale less important.

 While much of the above is still true, B2B marketing is not what it used to be.
+It has evolved and now encompasses many of the same digital marketing characteristics that other businesses in the B2C realm do.
 The world went digital and that’s spurned big changes in the format and delivery of B2B marketing programs.

 The Evolution of B2B Marketing